 A.Elections of all Board members except for World Service Delegate and Region Representative shall be held in September, with new duties starting at the first Intergroup meeting in October.

 B.Elections for the World Service Delegate(s) and Region Representative(s) shall be held in August, every second year.

-C.To be eligible for election to the board, a nominee must:
+C.To be eligible for election to the Board, a nominee must:

 1.Meet all qualifications as defined in Article IV, Section 3.

-2.Understand responsibilities of the position as defined in Article IV, Section 6, and as defined in the Intergroup job descriptions.
+2.Understand the responsibilities of the position as defined in Article IV, Section 6, and as defined in the Intergroup job descriptions.

-3.In the case of an officer candidate not meeting the abstinence and/or other requirements at the time of election, they may be appointed into the position as an “acting” officer and after three (3) months be elected to the position if meeting the abstinence and/or other requirements.
+In the case of an officer candidate not meeting the abstinence and/or other requirements at the time of election, they may be appointed into the position as an “acting” officer and after three (3) months be elected to the position if meeting the abstinence and/or other requirements.

 In the case of a break in abstinence during an officer’s term, if the individual desires to continue serving, the Intergroup body will determine by vote at the next meeting whether the officer may remain in the position.

 D.In order to be elected to membership on the Intergroup Board, a nomineemust be present at the election meeting and must receive a majority ovote of the IRs present and voting.

 Section 5-Term of Office

 A.Board members shall be elected to serve for a period of one (1) year.
-The exceptions are the Region Representative(s) and World Service Delegate(s), who are elected for a two (2) year term.
+The exceptions are the Region Representative(s) and World Service Delegate(s), who are elected for a two (2)-year term.
 Newly elected officers shall begin service at the Intergroup meeting following their election.

 B.Board members shall serve no more than two (2) consecutive terms in the same office, except for reasons to be decided by the group conscience of the Intergroup.